davxiao/docker-nginx-sshd/README.md

 This image is ONLY intended for non-prod use.

 For security reasons, the sshd is configured to allow only publickey access.
-You will need to have your own public key file `id_ed25519.pub` placed in the same folder.
-If the key is compromised, the container must be stopped immediately to prevent from unauthorized access.
+You will need to place your own public key file `id_ed25519.pub` in the folder.
+If the private key is compromised, the container must be stopped immediately to prevent from unauthorized access.

 Compiled images can be found at https://cloud.docker.com/repository/docker/davxiao/nginx-sshd